-Ben Roberts-Smith, Australia's most decorated living soldier, was arrested at Sydney Domestic Airport on Tuesday morning and charged with five counts of war crime-murder.
-According to multiple reports, the charges relate to incidents that occurred between 2009 and 2012 in Afghanistan, involving the deaths of unarmed Afghan nationals who were detained and under the control of Australian Defence Force (ADF) members.
+Ben Roberts-Smith, Australia's most decorated living soldier, was arrested at Sydney Domestic Airport on April 7, 2023, and charged with five counts of war crime-murder.
+The charges relate to incidents that occurred between 2009 and 2012 in Afghanistan, involving the deaths of unarmed Afghan nationals who were detained and under the control of Australian Defence Force (ADF) members.

 Key Takeaways

-- Ben Roberts-Smith charged with five counts of war crime-murder
+- Charged with five counts of war crime-murder for incidents between 2009-2012

 - Maximum penalty for each charge is life imprisonment

-- Roberts-Smith denied bail, court appearance scheduled for Wednesday
+- Roberts-Smith denied bail and will appear in court on Wednesday

 The maximum penalty for each charge is life imprisonment.
 AFP Commissioner Krissy Barrett confirmed during a press conference outside the AFP Sydney Headquarters that Roberts-Smith had been denied bail and would appear in court for a bail hearing on Wednesday.
 The investigation faced significant challenges due to the difficulty of gathering evidence from Afghanistan, including access to crime scenes and post-mortem reports.